 It was one of those moments, which I went on to have a lot of in Hawaii, where I stood in a place that was like nothing else I’d seen on earth.
 From one side to the other, the crater floor looked like a giant had wielded a sledgehammer and cleaved up the earth’s crust into double-human sized chunks.
 Feeling like a child starring in “Honey I Shrunk the Kids“, I picked my way cautiously over the unfamiliar terrain paying close attention to the uneven surface that was frequently interrupted by gaps in the ground wide enough to fall through and into what I assumed would be the hottest, darkest pits of hell.

 The closer I wandered toward the epicentre of the crater, the more troubled I became.
 Sure, this particular crater wasn’t active…currently, but it was certainly getting warm underfoot.
 Worryingly warm.
 I’ve stepped on a lot of hot ground on my travels but I’d never experienced this level of underfoot warmth.
 And this experience was through my thick soled running shoes…which I started to work that bit faster.
 The natural underfloor heating wasn’t the only reason I was keen to progress out of the crater.
-Still suffering from a cough after getting sick in Oahu, I realised that inhaling the produce of the steam vents wasn’t having the most pleasant reaction with my lungs and I began to cough chokingly.
+Still suffering from a cough after getting sick in (not my favourite thing to do in Oahu), I realised that inhaling the produce of the steam vents wasn’t having the most pleasant reaction with my lungs and I began to cough chokingly.
 With a wave of “I’m alright” to my walking comparisons, I picked up a near jog as I negotiated the tabletop shaped crusts of land to the crater’s opposite site, watching not to wade into the path of whispy steam vents as I went.